AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 "/magica/resource/image_web/campaign/story/<%='<%= model.campaignId %\>'%>/story_collection_title.png"
 ```

+## scrape_event_navi_01.py

+Based on existing archive patterns and game knowledge.
+Only scrapes `navi_01.png`.
+Plan to use these locations to scrape the rest.

 ## Remaining lines
 Lines referencing image_web files that don't have a scraper built from them yet.
 The scraper may not work yet, and this list might not be comprehensive